 By his teens, Johnson had also developed a love for music.
 His brother Trent had a band, and Jack liked to sneak into his room to play around with the reverb on the guitar amp.
 His musical tastes varied, from Black Sabbath to the Doors to the Violent Femmes.
 Alone in his bedroom, Johnson taught himself guitar by figuring out the chord structures to Van Morrison and Bob Marley songs.

-In 1992, Johnson made history when the 17-year-old became the youngest surfer to reach the finals of the Pipeline Masters in Maui.
+In 1992, Johnson made history when the 17-year-old became the youngest surfer to reach the finals of the Pipeline Masters in Oahu.
 It essentially served as the peak of his competitive surfing career.
 Shortly after falling short of winning the competition, Johnson suffered a gruesome surfing accident when he careened into a coral reef and severely cut up his face.

 "It was a personality changer," says Johnson, who quit competitive surfing not long after.
 "It humbled me, and it slowed me down.
 I like to joke that I hit my head so hard that that's why I'm so mellow, but I think it did mellow me out—in a positive way."